Topzle Topzle

 Notes

 Highest navigable lake in the world.
-Greatest mountain lake too.
+Largest mountain lake in the world.
 Largest lake in South America.

 Nicaragua